Lynnwood Arts Commission

 The Lynnwood Library Gallery rotates visual art exhibits every 4-6 weeks located at 19200 44th Ave W.

-Library hours are Monday-Thursday from 10am - 9pm, Friday from 10am - 6pm, Saturday from 10am - 5pm and Sunday 1pm - 5pm and is closed on national holidays.
-The Gallery is exhibited in the multi-purpose rooms; call ahead for viewing availability:
+Lynnwood Library hours are Monday-Thursday from 9am - 9pm, Friday - Sunday from 10am - 6pm and is closed on national holidays.
+The Gallery is exhibited in the multi-purpose room; call ahead for viewing availability:

 19200 44th Ave W